Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 We analyze two divide-and-conquer algorithms for multiplying $n \times n$ matrices.
 #### Simple Divide-and-Conquer Matrix Multiplication
-Section 4.1 presents an algorithm that divides a problem of size $n$ into four subproblems of size $n/2$, leading to the recurrence:
+Section 4.1 presents an algorithm that divides a problem of size $n$ into four subproblems of size $n/2$ which it then solves recursively.

+The running time of the algorithm can be characterized by the recurrence:

 $T(n) = 8T\left(\frac{n}{2}\right)+ \Theta(1)$